Acts Chapter Thirteen

 Acts 13:44 & 45

-On the next Sabbath almost the whole city gathered to hear the word of the Lord.
-When the Jews saw the crowds, they were filled with jealousy and talked abusively against what Paul was saying.
+The next Shabbat, nearly the whole city gathered together to hear the message about the Lord; but when the Jews who had not believed saw the crowds, they were filled with jealousy and spoke up against what Sha'ul was saying and insulted him.

 Wouldn't it be awesome to have an entire city turn out to hear about Jesus?
 When God works in people's hearts this can happen.
 That's what happened here but the Jewish leaders weren't happy about it.
 Instead of being happy that people were coming to worship, they saw there influence diminishing and were jealous.
 The same thing is true today in many cities where churches compete for "members" instead of reaching out to those who do not know Jesus.